-The Dick and Joan Green Family Award for Tasmanian History is a biennial book award established to commemorate the contribution of Dick and Joan Green to Tasmanian culture and history. www.greenfamilyaward.org
+The Dick and Joan Green Family Award for Tasmanian History is a biennial book award established in 2016 to commemorate the contribution of Dick and Joan Green to Tasmanian culture and history.

-The award recognises high quality published work that makes a significant contribution to an understanding of Tasmania’s past and seeks to celebrate and promote books on Tasmanian history and cultural heritage, including biographies.
+The award recognises high quality published work that makes a significant contribution to an understanding of Tasmania’s past and seeks to celebrate and promote books on Tasmanian history and cultural heritage, including biographies and historical fiction.

 The award will honour the achievement of authors researching Tasmanian history and cultural heritage, contribute to the knowledge of and interest in Tasmanian history and cultural heritage and draw national attention to the achievements of authors on Tasmanian history and cultural heritage.

 The prize money for the award is $25,000 and the award is offered biennially.
 The University of Tasmania is delighted to confirm a fourth book award with the eligibility date period from 1 July 2021 – 30 June 2023

 The award is open to all authors who publish books of original research on Tasmanian history, including cultural heritage, and no institutional affiliation is required.
 However, entries from University of Tasmania staff, students and alumni are strongly encouraged.
 Authors must be alive at the time of nomination and at the time of the announcement of the award winner.

 1. All books must be in English.
 Bilingual editions where one of the languages used is English are also eligible.

 2. There is no residency restriction, but all books must be predominantly on Tasmanian history or historical fiction that draws on Tasmanian history for its subject matter.

 3. These awards are for books first made available to the public during the eligibility period.
 The following guidelines define this:

 a) Eligible books will be those first published in English between 1 July 2021 and 30 June 2023 and offered for sale to Australian readers between these dates.